Skip to content

 Thrust Stand

 The thrust stand holds the drone firmly above a scale so the vertical force produced by the motors can be measured directly.
-The structure can be manufactured on any 3D printer, but there are also two M2 brass inserts(1) at the top (to fix the drone) and a neodymium magnet(2) at the bottom (to fix the thrust stand to the scale) that must be purchased separately and attached to the structure.
+It can be manufactured on any 3D printer, but there are also two M2 brass inserts(1) and one neodymium magnet(2) that must be purchased separately and installed.

 Yaw Rotation Rig